Determined Ukraine slows Russian advance under shadow of nuclear threat

 In addition to sanctions, the U.S. and Germany announced they will send Stinger missiles to Ukraine among other military supplies.
 The European Union — founded to ensure peace on the continent after World War II — is supplying lethal aid for the first time, including anti-tank weapons and ammunition.
 At least one Western country is studying a request from Ukraine to provide fighter jets, a European official said.
 She spoke on condition of anonymity to discuss information not yet public.

 EU defense ministers were to meet Monday to discuss how to get the pledged weaponry into Ukraine.
-Germany’s defense minister said without elaborating that her country has “channels and possibilities” to do that, and a trainload of Czech equipment arrived Sunday.
-Blocking off those shipments will clearly be a key Russian priority.
+A trainload of Czech equipment arrived Sunday and another was en route Monday, though blocking off such shipments will clearly be a key Russian priority.

 It remains to be seen how much the weaponry will help Ukraine fend off Russia’s vastly greater arsenal.